- Location: Colorado

-Limitations: Until you turn 16, you can only drive with the course instructor or the person(s) who signed the liability affidavit.
-The restraint ends at 16 and you can operate a vehicle with a licensed driver over 21 years of age.
+Limitations: Until you turn 16 years old, you can only drive with the course instructor or the person(s) who signed the liability affidavit.
+The restraint ends at 16 years old and you can operate a vehicle with a licensed driver over 21 years of age.

 Driver Awareness Permit

-A permit designed for those ages age 15 years and 6 months to 16 with a specific precondition of supplying proof of having attended a four-hour, state-approved Driver Awareness Course.
+A permit designed for those ages 15 years old and 6 months to 16 years old with a specific precondition of supplying proof of having attended a four-hour, state-approved Driver Awareness Course.
 The course is also provided by numerous third-party businesses.

-Limitations: Until you turn 16, you can only drive with the person(s) who signed the liability affidavit.
-The restraint ends at 16 and you can operate a vehicle with a licensed driver over 21 years of age.
+Limitations: Until you turn 16 years old, you can only drive with the person(s) who signed the liability affidavit.
+The restraint ends at 16 years old and you can operate a vehicle with a licensed driver over 21 years of age.

 Minor Instruction Permit

-The general permit most people are familiar with, available to those between the ages of 16 and 21.
+The general permit most people are familiar with, available to those between the ages of 16 years old and 21 years old.
 To apply, you will only need to bring the information described above under "The Basics."

 You can only drive with licensed individuals over the age of 21.